lotte-detaeye/cub3D/README.md

 **Building the Project**

-Clone the repository and run the following command to compile the project:
+Clone the repository and run the make command to compile the project:

 ```
 git clone https://github.com/lotte-detaeye/cub3D.git